AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/draw-lines-and-shapes/draw-cross-band-lines-and-boxes.md

 ---
 # Draw Cross-Band Lines and Boxes

-Cross-band controls allow you to draw lines and rectangles through several [report bands](../../introduction-to-banded-reports.md) in contrast to [Line](draw-lines.md), [Shape](draw-shapes.md) and [Panel](../use-basic-report-controls/panel.md) controls that you can use within a single band only.
+Cross-band controls allow you to draw lines and rectangles through several [report bands](../../introduction-to-banded-reports.md).

 The Report Designer provides the following two cross-band controls: